-- Mark where the screw should be and predrill the hole for the screw.
-Screw the clip into place.
+- Mark where the screw should be and pre-drill the hole for the screw.
+Use a power drill to screw the clip into place.

 - Tighten it just enough so that it will stay in place once you turn it into the position to hold the glass.